blukatdevelopment/UnchainedWorldsOld/character_creation/classes/gunner.md

 ### Dual-wielding
 You've learned to wield ranged weapons with both hands.
-The weapons must be one-handed.
+The weapons must be one-handed, but do not require the light property.
 If one or more of the weapons have the reloading property, you must use an action on the next turn to reload both weapons.
+You may store or draw two of such weapons at the same time.

 ### Trigger Guard Catch
 When a blade(dagger, shortsword, longsword, rapier) targets you with an attack